 I’ve touched on this already but here’s a list of some ways you can use it:

 - As you might have guessed, it goes really well with all things Mexican.
-Quesadillas, burritos, or on a taco.
+Quesadillas, burritos, enchiladas or on a fish taco or chicken fajitas.
 Drizzle it over healthy nachos or on a burrito bowl.